 Your credit relies upon what options you choose in your debt consolidation.
 Whatever path would you want, whether you opt for a loan or a credit card, or every time you apply for new credit; means a tough audit into your credit.
 And when that happens, your score may change.

-Your credit score is somehow dependent on how you utilize your credit.
+Your credit score the 5 c’s of credit is somehow dependent on how you utilize your credit.
 Compared to the total amount of your debt, opening a new credit card increases its availability If all of your credit cards are its maximum and causes the utilization ratio of your credit card to go down, and that may be healthy to your credit score.

 At the other side, your score might be jeopardized every time you carry a high balance on any of your card.
 As a remedy, you can change several balances into a single card and get closer to your credit limit so that your score can’t encounter some deficiencies even if your other cards are all paid off.